nefarious-kitsune/aow-event-proposal/elements/control.md

 - overusing one type of control can be counter productive
 - proper mixing of the two types can help maximizing the control effect

-When a unit is under a Stalling effect, and the unit is affected by a Controlling skill, the *primary* effect of the Controlling skill would not apply, but the *secondary* effect of the Controlling skill would apply.
+When a unit is under a Stalling effect, and the unit is affected by a Disruptive skill, the *primary* effect of the Disruptive skill would not apply, but the *secondary* effect of the Disruptive skill would apply.

 Example 1: If Aly is stun by Pirate Ship, and during the stun period Aly is affected by the Primal Fear skill of the Witchcraft Totem, Aly will not flee and the stun time will not be extended.